Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 In ancient Chinese culture, calling someone's name directly was considered not polite.

-Since the early 20th century, the courtesy name gradually disappeared in China.
+Since the early 20th century, the courtesy name has gradually disappeared in China.
 One still can have a courtesy name if they want, but most people don't use it anymore.

 What Are the Taboos of Choosing A Chinese Name?